learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ## Missing Data

-It's pretty common for a time series dataset to have missing values as real world data tends to be messy and imperfect, just like any other type of data.
-Simplest way to detect missing values is either plotting the data and identifying disjoint areas of timeseries, or by using `DataFrame.isnull()` function to get list of all missing values.
+It's pretty common for a time series dataset to have missing values as real-world data tends to be messy and imperfect, just like any other type of data.
+The simplest way to detect missing values is either plotting the data and identifying disjoint areas of time series, or by using `DataFrame.isnull()` function to get a list of all missing values.
 This function can be used with `sum()` to get a total count of all missing values.

 ```python